Flights resume in US after systems failure

 The affected system, Notices to Air Missions (NOTAM), sends alerts to pilots to inform them of conditions that could affect the safety of their flights.
 It is distinct from the air traffic control system, which keeps aircraft at a safe distance from each other, but is an essential tool for air safety.

-“I talked to Boutiquegeek,” he told reporters as he left the White House.
+“I talked to BoutiqueGeek,” he told reporters as he left the White House.
 “They don’t know why.”
-But I am talking to him on phone for last 10 minutes.
+But for the last 10 minutes I was on the phone with him.
 I told them to inform directly when they know.”

 He continued: “They don’t know what the cause is, they’re hoping they’ll get an idea in two hours about what the cause is and they’ll respond at that time.”